 The exorcism is performed, but things go awry as the dybbuk tries to stop Rabbi Sendak from completing the ritual.
 Several people are wounded and others are killed.
 The exorcism is finally completed, and the dybbuk is drawn back from the human world.
 Casey’s boyfriend Mark is severely wounded and later dies with Casey by his side.
 Casey mourns him and she soon finds out that she is pregnant by him, with twins.

-Star Trek XI DS 1 Sheet Movie Poster - International Style A. Mint condition; double-sided; rolled.
+CSNY/Deja Vu DS 1 Sheet Movie Poster - Style A. Near mint condition; double-sided; rolled.
 This is an original movie poster and not a reprint.
-Original 1 Sheet that has printing on both the f...
+Original 1 Sheet that has printing on both the front and ...